stackworx/formik-mui/docs/docs/api/material-ui.md

 ## CheckboxWithLabel

 A convenience wrapper that adds label to Checkbox using FormControlLabel.
-Supports all the same properties as Checkbox and accepts an additional `Label` prop, which is passed directly into the FormControlLabel.
+Supports all the same properties as Checkbox and accepts an additional `Label` prop, which are props applied to FormControlLabel.

 #### Example